ratiofu/compare_async/README.md

 ```
 The drawbacks of using this approach in general can already be observed here:

- 1. This will be difficult to test each execution branch of this code.
-There's no way to stub out the request or the writing of the file from outside the module (unless the associated methods where made exports, which is a really bad idea).
+ 1. It will be difficult to test each execution branch of this code.
+There's no way to stub out the request or the writing of the file from outside the module (unless the associated methods were made exports, which is a really bad idea).
  2. Each 'step' in this function is essentially a 1-liner.
 If these were more complex steps to get the result, apply some business logic, or publish the result somewhere, to code would quickly become a lot less readable.

  A possible workaround for this is shown in the second version using chained callbacks: